 Bulma An alternative to Bootstrap.
 Has opinionated styling to get you up and running when you don’t have good CSS knowledge to design your own sites.

-For a new Rails 7 app installation is as simple as a command line argument when creating the app
+For a new Rails 7 app installation is as straightforward as a command line argument when creating the app

 rails new myapp --css [tailwind|bootstrap|bulma|postcss|sass]